seongwoojang1123/Explainable-Prediction-of-CBCT-Defined-TMJ-Osteoarthritis-and-Pain-Burden-via-Vitamin-D-Status/README.md

-# Association of Vitamin D Deficiency with TMJ Osteoarthritis and Pain Intensity: A Clinical and Machine Learning Approach
+# Serum Vitamin D Status as a Candidate Biomarker for CBCT-Defined Temporomandibular Joint Osteoarthritis, Pain Burden, and Explainable Prediction

 This repository contains the official analysis code for the study
 **"Association of Vitamin D Deficiency with TMJ Osteoarthritis and Pain Intensity"**